osmcode/osmium-tool/README.md

 ## Building

-Osmium uses CMake for its builds.
-For Unix/Linux systems a simple Makefile wrapper is provided to make the build even easier.
-Just type `make` to compile.
-Results will be in the `build` directory.

-Or you can go the long route explicitly calling CMake as follows:
+Osmium uses CMake for its builds, as follows:

     mkdir build
     cd build